Clowns in Spacetime

 We are ready to expand your minds and slow down time.

-Well, to guide us on this bendy journey through space and time we have Professor Sean Carroll from Johns Hopkins University and the Santa Fe Institute.
+Well, to guide us on this Bendy journey through space and time, we have Professor Sean Carroll from Johns Hopkins University and the Santa Fe Institute.
+And Dr.

 Yes, that's right.

-So, I always say, you know, if you go to the shops and you come back sort of an hour late when you meant to only go for an hour and you go for two hours, then you might give an excuse of, oh, well, I travelled very fast to the shops and therefore time didn't travel in the same way for me.
+So I always say, you know, if you go to the shops and, you know, you come back sort of an hour late when you meant to only go for an hour and you go for two hours, then you might give an excuse of, oh, well, I travelled very fast to the shops and therefore time didn't travel in the same way for me.

-This is perhaps your way of excusing yourself for being late, late, but you know, for that to have happened, you would have had to travel at 86% of the speed of light.
+This is perhaps your way of excusing yourself for being late.
+But for that to have happened, you would have had to travel at 86% of the speed of light.

 But Your Honour, 86% of the speed of light.

-In terms of the formulation, how we came up with this idea, how we, like the way I've written myself into the narrative here, how we as a species came up to it, a lot of it was because we kept hitting this wall of contradictions because of light and its constant speed.
+In terms of the formulation of how we came up with this idea, how we, like the way I've written myself into the narrative here, how we as a species came up with it, a lot of it was because we kept hitting this wall of contradictions because of light and its constant speed.

 You know, if you drive along the motorway driving behind another car, as you get faster, you get closer to that other car.